mesonbuild/meson/docs/markdown/Subprojects.md

 - *Since 0.56.0* if the `url` specified in wrap file is different to the URL set on `origin` for a git repository it will not be updated, unless `--reset` is specified in which case the URL of `origin` will be reset first.
+- *Since 0.56.0* If the subproject directory is not a git repository but has a `[wrap-git]` the subproject is ignored, unless `--reset` is specified in which case the directory is deleted and the new repository is cloned.

 ### Start a topic branch across all git subprojects